 By Don Carter, Engineer

-Control water, and you control house movement.
+Control water and you can control house movement.
 Houses are supported on footings.
 In houses with basements, these footings are typically 8 to 10 feet below ground and sitting on clay soil.
 If the clay's moisture content remains constant, its ability to support the house remains relatively steady.
 But if the clay dries out, it shrinks, and then the house settles.
 Similarly, if the clay gets flooded it becomes plastic and shifts, often taking the house with it.
 So how does a homeowner protect against clay changes?

 Either way, you now have the dreaded “wet basement,” a smelly and unhealthy environment.
 We all recognize mold.
 It's the black or green slimy stuff that shows up when moisture and low light occur in combination.
-Whereas most mold is a tolerable annoyance, there is one particularly insidious variety known as Stachybotrys chartarum , commonly called Stachy .
-Stachy is a serious health hazard for certain people, most notably infants, asthmatics, pregnant women and anyone with lung disease.
+Whereas most mold is a tolerable annoyance, there is one particularly insidious variety known as Stachybotrys chartarum, commonly called Stachy.
+Stachy is a serious health hazard for certain people, most notably infants, asthmatics, pregnant women, and anyone with lung disease.
 You may well remember when the State of Kansas SRS office abandoned its space in Olathe because stachy was found in the ceiling that could not be eliminated while the building was occupied.

-Stachy produces toxins that may cause Pulmonary Hemorrhage with symptoms such as coughing up blood or nose bleeds.
+Stachy produces toxins that may cause Pulmonary Hemorrhage with symptoms such as coughing up blood or nosebleeds.
 Please know that this hazard is not just limited to occupants, it may well affect visitors who are in your home for only a short time.
 Stachy is getting enough bad press that we now advise sellers with mold to include it in their real estate disclosure statement to avoid being caught up in a growing number of lawsuits.

 Black dust caused by the fungus can be sucked up into the furnace blower and spread throughout the house.
 All of which brings us back to the sermon topic—water management.
-First we advised, “Control the water and you control house movement.”
+First, we advised, “Control the water and you control house movement.”
 Now we say “control the water and you control mold.”